Should You Convert Your IRA or 401k to Roth?

-Wouldn’t you rather pay tax on the smaller investment amounts now, so that the larger returns will go back into your Roth IRA or 401k, where they will grow to an unlimited amount and come out tax free?
+Wouldn’t you rather pay tax on the smaller investment amounts now?
+Those larger returns will go back into your Roth IRA or 401k, where they will grow to an unlimited amount and come out tax free.

-I realize this is hard to predict, if it was easy we’d all be rich after all.
+I realize this is hard to predict.
+After all, if it was easy we’d all be rich.
 However, a situation like this is bound to happen when you’re investing in real estate, startups, pre-IPOs, and other investments.

 The biggest pain of a conversion is that you have to pay tax on the money you convert.
 The best time to convert is when you’re in a lower tax bracket because you’ll end up paying less in taxes.